 How to set the HDMI Black Level on Samsung TV

 This is considered a controversial question in the Samsung community.
 Setting the HDMI black level of your Samsung television largely depends on the type of display on the television.

 There are two levels of settings you can choose for your HDMI black level.
-You can choose between Low and Normal depending on the one that gives you the best digital black level.
+You can choose either Low or Normal depending on which gives you the best digital black level.
 When the option is placed on Low, it enhances the deeper black level range, and if placed on normal, it enhances what image the device is sending.